landonb/nark/CONTRIBUTING.rst

 ``tox`` with the ``envlist`` option::

     $ tox -e NAME_OR_ENVIRONMENT

-..
-FIXME: (lb): Provide an example of what NAME_OR_ENVIRONMENT might be.

 If you'd like to break into a debugger when a test fails, run ``pytest`` directly and have it start the interactive Python debugger on errors::